 Federal law and the policies of the University prohibit sexual harassment of University employees or students.
-Sexual harassment includes any unwelcome sexual advance toward a University employee or student, any request for a sexual favor from a University employee or student, or any other verbal or physical conduct of a sexual nature that is so pervasive as to create a hostile or offensive working environment for University employees, or a hostile or an offensive academic environment for University vendors, subcontractors and suppliers for this project are required to exercise control over their employees so as to prohibit acts of sexual harassment of University employees and students.
+Sexual harassment includes any unwelcome sexual advance toward a University employee or student, any request for a sexual favor from a University employee or student, or any other verbal or physical conduct of a sexual nature that is so pervasive as to create a hostile or offensive working environment for University employees, or a hostile or an offensive academic environment for University students.
+University vendors, subcontractors and suppliers for this project are required to exercise control over their employees so as to prohibit acts of sexual harassment of University employees and students.
 The employer of any person who the University, in its reasonable judgment, determines has committed an act of sexual harassment agrees as a term and condition of the Agreement to cause such person to be removed from the project site and from University premises and to take such other action as may be reasonably necessary to cause the sexual harassment to cease.

-6.18 Supplier Diversity Program
+6.18 Small Business Program

 University is an equal opportunity institution and, as such, encourages the use of small businesses, including women and minority-owned small businesses in the provision of goods and services.
 Small businesses should have a fair and equal opportunity to compete for dollars spent by the University.
-Competition ensures that prices are competitive, and a broad vendor base is available.
+Competition ensures that prices are competitive and a broad vendor base is available.
+Vendors are encouraged to get certified by the State of Florida if they are minority-owned, woman-owned or veteran-owned: